emanueldonalds/recipe-book/deployment/README.md

 The RPI now requires SSH authentication to connect.

-The setup script creates a bare Git repository called project.git in the home folder, on your project repo, add the RPI bar Git repository as a new remote "production".
+The setup script creates a bare Git repository called recipes-api.git in the home folder, on your project repo, add the RPI bar Git repository as a new remote "production".

-`git remote add production pi@<your-public-ip>:project.git`
+`git remote add production pi@<your-public-ip>:recipes-api.git`

 # How to deploy